 A welfare benefit plan includes any of the following group benefits: health, life, dental, vision, disability insurance plans, flexible spending accounts (FSAs), health reimbursement accounts (HRAs), employee assistance plans (EAPs), and other fringe benefit plans where the employer contributes to the cost.

 With the introduction of the Affordable Care Act, ERISA SPD requirements are receiving new attention and enforcement.
-Employers are required to provide a SPD for each plan or they can use an SPD wrap document to include all welfare benefit plans.
+Employers are required to provide an SPD for each plan.
+Subsequently, they can use an SPD wrap document to include all welfare benefit plans.

 Who Must Comply with ERISA

-ERISA requirements apply to virtually all organizations, except governmental entities and churches regardless of the number of employees or how many employees participate.
+ERISA requirements apply to virtually all organizations.
+Except, for governmental entities and churches.
+Regardless of the number of employees or how many employees participate.

-ERISA requires that a SPD is distributed to covered participants within 90 days after becoming newly covered by a plan, or within 120 days of a new plan being established.
-An updated SPD must be furnished to all covered participants every five years, and every 10 years even if the SPD has not changed.
+ERISA requires that an SPD is distributed to covered participants within 90 days after coverage begins, or within 120 days of a new program being established.
+An updated SPD must be furnished to all included participants every five years and every ten years, even if the SPD has not changed.

-An employer should be prepared to prove it furnished a SPD to participants in a way “reasonably calculated to ensure actual receipt,” using a method “likely to result in full distribution.”
-Acceptable methods of delivery include: first-class mail, hand-delivery, and electronic distribution, if the employees have access to computers in the workplace and can print a copy easily.
+An employer should be able to prove they furnished an SPD to participants in a way “reasonably calculated to ensure actual receipt.”
+Using a method “likely to result in full distribution.”

 ERISA further requires employers with 100 or more participants to report certain information to the DOL annually on Form 5500.

 Once a Form 5500 is completed and filed, you must prepare a Summary Annual Report (SAR) for each of your welfare benefit plans subject to ERISA reporting.
-The SAR summarizes the Form 5500 information and notifies participants that the Form 5500 has been filed and a copy is available to participants who request a copy.
+After submitting, the SAR summarizes the Form 5500 information.
+Then notifies participants that Form 5500 and a copy is available to participants who request.
 SARs must be distributed to covered participants within nine months after the end of the plan year.
-A sample SAR format is available from the DOL.
-A SAR is not required for plans that are not required to file a Form 5500.
+A sample SAR format is accessible from https://www.dol.gov/.